-Additional Unmetered Water Charges Dwellings with only one tap £55.73 pa
+Additional Unmetered Water Charges Dwellings with only one tap £68.65pa

 Metered charges

 All houses built since 1 April 1990 have a water meter.
 Prior to this date some customers have opted to have a water meter fitted and meters may have been fitted in some circumstances, as detailed under the metering section within our codes of practice.